 State officials should ensure basic protections for Texans across the state but allow locally elected officials to set higher standards as their communities see fit.
-A forthcoming by Baselice and Associates statewide poll of Texas voters conducted in February 2019 found the following:
+A statewide poll of Texas voters conducted in February 2019 by Baselice and Associates found the following:

-- 87% of Texas voters believe their local elected officials are better connected to their communities and should be allowed to pass policies that reflect their community's needs and values. - 83% agreed that local governments pass local ordinances that create strong local economies which contribute to a strong state economy. - 82% of Texas voters were bothered that the state legislatures were passing laws that ban all local governments in their state from passing any policies that address economic issues, meaning that local communities are powerless to do anything to regulate business that might help their local economy or protect workers. - More specifically, 74% favor allowing cities and counties to establish paid sick day requirements for local governments and for businesses.
+- 87% of Texas voters believe their local elected officials are better connected to their communities & should be allowed to pass policies reflecting their community's needs & values. - 83% agreed that local governments pass local ordinances that create strong local economies which contribute to a strong state economy. - 82% of Texas voters were bothered that the state legislatures were passing laws that ban all local governments in their state from passing any policies that address economic issues, meaning that local communities are powerless to do anything to regulate business that might help their local economy or protect workers. - More specifically, 74% favor allowing cities and counties to establish paid sick day requirements for local governments and for businesses.